-Scan the barcode below to output the current software revision, unit serial number, and other product information for both the scanner and base.
+Scan the barcode below to output the current software revision, unit serial number, and other product information for the scanner.

 Show Software Revision

 Test Menu

 When you scan the Test Menu On code, then scan a programming code in this manual, the scanner displays the content of a programming code.
 The programming function will still occur, but in addition, the content of that programming code is output to the terminal.